ProHill/VRS-Charts/README.md

 # VRS-Charts
 Aviation chart overlays for Virtual Radar Server.
-For a live example, see http://flights.hillhome.org/VirtualRadar.
+For a live example, see http://flights.hillhome.org and http://flights.hillhome.org/VirtualRadar.

 ##Prerequisites
 - VRS installed and running